mbientlab/MetaWear-SDK-Cpp/cppdocs/source/advanced_features.rst

 Anonymous Signals
 ------------------
-Anonymous data signals are a variant of the :ref:`Logger <MblMwDataLogger>` type used to retrieve logged data from a board that was not programmed by the current host device.
+Anonymous data signals are a variant of the `Logger <https://mbientlab.com/cppdocs/latest/mblmwlogger.html>`_ type used to retrieve logged data from a board that was not programmed by the current host device.

 For example, a linux device was used to start a log of accelerometer data at 20Hz on a MetaWear board and an Android device is expected to download it from that board at a later time (the Android device therefore does not know about which loggers are running).